Avachinsky: Recent activity

 Avachinsky has erupted at least 16 times in recorded history.
 Eruptions have generally been explosive with pyroclastic flows and lahars having the tendency to be directed to the south-west by the breached caldera geometry.
 The most recent large eruption (VEI=4) occurred in 1945, ejecting around 0.25 km3 of magma.
 The volcano has since had small eruptions in 1991 and 2001.

 The volcano continues to experience frequent earthquakes and many fumaroles exist near the summit.
 The temperature of gases emitted at these fumaroles has been measured at over 400. °C. In light of its proximity to Petropavlovsk-Kamchatsky, Avachinsky was designated a Decade Volcano in 1996 as part of the United Nations' International Decade for Natural Disaster Reduction together with the nearby Koryaksky volcano.

-Recently, the volcano had experienced an eruption along with six other in the peninsula, that being Bezymianny, Klyuchevskoi, Krasheninnikov, Sheveluch, Karymsky, and Kambalny shortly after a M_{w} 8.8 Megathrust earthquake happened nearby on July 30th, 2025.